 San Mateo Partition Lawyers

-San Mateo is a city located on the San Francisco Peninsula in San Mateo County.
+San Mateo is a located on the San Francisco Peninsula.
 It is well known for its rich history at the center of the San Francisco Bay Area.
+San Mateo is home to the College of San Mateo, founded in 1922, the Bay Meadows Racetrack, the Coyote Point Museum, and Central Park, which contains a traditional Japanese tea garden.
 When property owners cannot agree on whether to sell real estate, then a partition action led by a San Mateo Partition Lawyer may be a good solution.
 There are usually four scenarios when a joint party should consider a partition action:

 - Boyfriend-Girlfriend co-ownership of property;

 A partition action is an action brought by a co-owner of a piece of real property against another co-owner, seeking to divide the property according to the respective interests of the co-owners.
 In order to establish a right to a partition, a party must show that they have some ownership interest in the subject property.
 Under Code of Civil Procedure section 872.210, any owner of an estate of inheritance, an estate for life, or an estate for years in real property where such property or estate is owned by several persons concurrently or in successive estates may bring a partition action.
 (CCP § 872.210.)
 Therefore, a co-tenant has an absolute right to partition.
 (Formosa Corp. v.
 Rogers (1951), 108 Cal.App.2d 397.)
 At the Underwood Law Firm, our attorneys are more than familiar with partition actions and the step-by-step process of pursuing a partition.